Monday, 24 August 2015

 I waited for her to say ‘with lots of gifts for me!’

 I gave her a tight hug.
 ‘We must buy you costumes… let’s go shopping this weekend!’
-I told her.

 'Where does your grandmother live, Little Red Riding Hood?

-A good quarter of a league farther on in the wood; her house stands under the three large oak-trees, the nut-trees are just below; you surely must know it,' replied Little Red Riding Hood.
+A good quarter of a league farther on in the wood; her house stands under three large oak-trees, the nut-trees are just below; you surely must know it,' replied Little Red Riding Hood.

-‘This is our secret; don’t tell anyone, not even your mother!
+When the school bell rang, he clutched her arm and said, ‘This is our secret; don’t tell anyone, not even your mother!
 Do you understand?’ his voice had grown bolder and sterner over the days.

 Asha looked confused and turned away.
 I shook her and asked her again insistently.
 My voice taking on an urgency that surprised me.

-‘It’s Chander uncle… he’s very nice … he … he …he gives me chocolates that you never give … it’s a game … It was supposed to be a secret …now I’ve told you … he will be very angry…’
+‘It’s Vivek sir… he’s very nice … he … he …he gives me chocolates that you never give … it’s a game … It was supposed to be a secret …now I’ve told you … he will be very angry…’ She whimpered between sobs.

 ‘So he walked for a short time by the side of Little Red Riding Hood, and then he said: 'See, Little Red Riding Hood, how pretty the flowers are about here - why do you not look round?
 I believe, too, that you do not hear how sweetly the little birds are singing; you walk gravely along as if you were going to school, while everything else out here in the wood is merry.'